UPDATE: Read the latest update regarding our response to the novel coronavirus (COVID-19) situation. Read more.

 When will the works happen?

-Council is coordinating the timing of the works during winter which is traditionally a lower use period winter.
-This will ensure the works are completed in Spring and the ready for the busy Spring/Summer event seasons.
+Council is coordinating the timing of the works during winter which is traditionally a lower use period - winter/early Spring.
+This will ensure the works are completed in Spring and the ready for the busy late Spring/Summer event seasons.

 The works will commence at the start of June 2022, with completion of below ground works anticipated early-October 2022.
 Works will take place Monday to Friday.

-Final commissioning of the works will be completed by the end of the year, but the above ground works won’t have any impact on access and general enjoyment of the park.
+Final commissioning of the works (above ground services) will be completed by the end of the year, but the above ground works won’t have any impact on access and general enjoyment of the park.